 The major focus of treatment for SIADH related to malignancy is successful treatment of the underlying cancer.

 Acute treatment is indicated in patients who are symptomatic and who have severe hyponatremia (eg, serum sodium level < 125 mEq/L).
-The goals of therapy in these patients are to initiate and maintain rapid diuresis with IV furosemide (1 mg/kg body weight) and to replace the sodium and potassium lost in the urine.
+The goals of therapy in these patients are to initiate and maintain rapid diuresis with intravenous furosemide (1 mg/kg of body weight) and to replace the sodium and potassium lost in the urine.
 Usually, the latter goal can be achieved by administering 0.9% saline with added potassium.

-This rapid correction should not exceed a 20-mEq/L rise in serum sodium concentration during the first 48 hours.
+This rapid correction should not exceed a 20 mEq/L rise in serum sodium concentration during the first 48 hours.
 Patients who experience too rapid a rise in serum sodium concentration may suffer neurologic damage and central pontine myelinolysis.

 The Lambert-Eaton syndrome is strongly associated with SCLC.
 It is caused by antibodies that interfere with the release of presynaptic acetylcholine at the neuromuscular junction.

-Fatigue/muscle weakness This syndrome is characterized by fatigue and proximal muscle weakness, particularly of the pelvic girdle and thighs.
+This syndrome is characterized by fatigue and proximal muscle weakness, particularly of the pelvic girdle and thighs.

-Autonomic symptoms Many patients with this disorder have autonomic symptoms, one of the most common of which is dry mouth.
+Many patients with this disorder have autonomic symptoms, one of the most common of which is dry mouth.

-Other symptoms Other possible symptoms include diplopia or blurred vision, ptosis, dysarthria, dysphagia, and paresthesias.
+Other possible symptoms include diplopia or blurred vision, ptosis, dysarthria, dysphagia, and paresthesias.

 The relationship between polymyositis/dermatomyositis and malignancy was established long ago.
 The most commonly associated malignancies are breast, lung, and ovarian cancers.
 An increased incidence of cancer patients with dermatomyositis (10%) has been observed, but the association of cancer with polymyositis is less clear.

-Muscle weakness Patients with this syndrome typically experience proximal muscle weakness that progresses over weeks to months.
+Patients with this syndrome typically experience proximal muscle weakness that progresses over weeks to months.
 Weakness in the hips, thighs, and shoulder girdle may cause patients to have difficulties in getting out of a chair, climbing stairs, or combing their hair.
 Patients also may experience dysphagia as well as weakness of the flexor muscles of the neck.

 In the majority of cases, the distal muscles of the extremities are not involved.
 Also, most patients do not have involvement of the extraocular muscles.